-Yes No

-Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants?
-X

-'

-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2016.
+C8 Yes No Does your institution make use of SAT, AC T, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-se eeking applicants?
+X C8A A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2017.
 C8A ADMISSION

-C8A Require Recommend Require for Some Submitted Not Used

-C8A SAT or ACT X

-C8A ACT only X

-C8A SAT only X

-SAT and SAT Subject Tests or ACT X

-C8A SAT Subject Tests only X

-C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2016, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):

-C8B ACT with Writing Component required No C8B ACT with Writing component recommended No C8B ACT with or without Writing component accepted Yes

-C8C Please indicate how your institution will use the SAT or ACT writing component; check all that apply:

-C8C SAT essay ACT essay

-C8C For admission No No

-C8C For placement Yes Yes

-C8C For advising No No

-C8C In place of an application essay No No

-C8C As a validity check on the application essay No No

-C8C No college policy as of now No No

-C8C Not using essay component No No

-C8D In addition, does your institution u ıse applicants' test scores for academ ic advising?
-C8D No

-C8E Latest date by which SAT or ACT scores must be received for fall-term 12/22/2014 C8E Latest date by which SAT Subject Test scores must be received for fall- term admission

-C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or C8F

-C8G Please indicate which tests your institution uses for placement (e.g., state tests):

-C8G SAT

-C8G ACT

-C8G SAT Subject Tests

-C8G

-C8G CLEP

-C8G Institutional Exam

-C8G State Exam (specify):

-Freshman Profile

-Provide percentages for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in Fall 2014, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.

-C9 Percent and number of first-time, first-year (freshman) students enrolled in Fall 2014 who submitted national standardized (SAT/ACT) test scores.
+C8A Require Recommend Require for Some Consider if Submitted Not Use

+SAT or ACT X

+8A ACT only X

+8A SAT only X

+Subject Tests or ACT X

+BA SAT Subject T ests only X

+degree-seeking applies: (regare g applicants for Fall 2017 dless of whether the writi , please indicate which ns for first-time, first-year, ONE of the following the admissions process): 1

+ng Component required No

+8B ACT with or wi ng component recomment thout Writing component accepted No Yes

+degree-seeking g applicants for Fall 2017 , please indicate which ns for first-time, first-year, ONE of the following the admissions process):

+y Component required No

+y Component recommen No

+8B SAT with or wit hout Essay Component component accepted No

+Please indicat that apply: 8C e how your institution will use the SAT or ACT w riting component; check all SAT essay ACT essay

+8C For admission No No 1

+BC For placement Yes Yes

+BC For advising No No

+BC In place of an a application essay No No

+eck on the application es say No No

+8C No college poli No No

+8C Not using essa y component No No

+8C 8D In addition, do 8D es your institution use ap plicants' test scores for academic advising?
+No l

+8E Latest date by which SAT or ACT score s must be received for f all-term admission 12/12 l

+which SAT Subject Test -

+- se this space to clarify yo , or if tests are not require tests are recommended for l

+which tests your institution u ses for placement (e.g. s tate tests):

+8G SAT ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, ( ,

+8G ACT 1-

+8G SAT Subject T ests

+8G AP

+8G CLEP

+8G Institutional Ex

+8G State Exam (sp pecify):

+C8G Freshman F Profile

+Provide percentages for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in Fall 2015, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.

+Percent and number of first-time, first-year (freshman) students enrolled in Fall 2015 who submitted national standardized (SAT/ACT) test scores.
 Include information for ALL enrolled, degree-seeking, first-time, first-year (freshman) students who submitted test scores.
 Do not include partial test scores (e.g., mathematics scores but not critical reading for a category of students) or combine other standardized test results (such as TOEFL) in this item.
 Do not convert SAT scores to ACT scores and vice versa.
 The 25th percentile is the score that 25 percent scored at or below; the 75th percentile score is the one that 25 percent scored at or above.

-C9 Percent submitting SAT scores 90% Number submitting SAT scores 3148 C9 Percent submitting ACT scores 28% Number submitting ACT scores 975
+C9 Percent Number

+Submitting SAT scores 90.3% 3148

+C9 Submitting ACT scores 32.4% 1123

+C9

-C9 25th Percentile 75th Percentile
+25th Percentile 75th Percentile

-C9 SAT Critical Reading 450 600
+C9 SAT Critical Reading 450 570

-C9 SAT Math 450 600
+C9 SAT Math 470 610

-SAT Writing 440 560
+C9 SAT Writing 450 560

-SAT Essay 890 1160
+SAT Essay 940 1170

-C9 ACT Composite 18 27
+ACT Composite 20 26

-C9 ACT Math 18 27
+C9 ACT Math 20 27

-C9 ACT English 18 26
+C9 ACT English 19 25

 C9 ACT Writing 7 8

-C9 Percent of first-time, first-year (freshman) students with scores in each range:
+Percent of first-time, first-year (freshman) students with scores in each range: